ibexa/documentation-developer/docs/guide/recommendation.md

     #         - { name: kernel.event_subscriber }
     ```

-### 4. Register a YOOCHOOSE account
+### 4. Register a Recommendation Service account

-Register an account (a so-called customer ID) via your eZ Sales manager or by sending an email to support@yoochoose.com.
+Register an account (a so-called customer ID) with your eZ Sales manager.
+If you want to use the open source version of eZ Platform w/o any subscription please send an email to support@yoochoose.com.

 ### 5. Allow public HTTP(S) access